Meaningful Itinerary Planning in 5 Easy Steps

 Step 4: Create a Flexible Itinerary

-So, rigid itineraries can be downright exhausting.
+Rigid itineraries can be downright exhausting.
 Trust me, you don’t want to be watching the clock more than the sunset.
-A flexible plan allows you to adapt to the mood of the day, unexpected events, or even local recommendations you get on the go.
+Flexible meaningful itinerary planning allows you to adapt to the mood of the day, unexpected events, or even local recommendations you get on the go.

 How to Allocate Free Time